Home Login

 Certificate Courses

-The Certificate in Filmmaking covers all production areas and has two years access.
-When you complete the courses, you will take one comprehensive exam (the exam does not cover Unleash Your Creativity).
-Let us know when you have completed all courses and we will email the testing package with further instructions.
+The Certificate in Filmmaking covers all production areas.
+When you have completed all of the courses, you will take one comprehensive exam (the exam covers everything except Unleash Your Creativity).
+Let us know when you are ready and we will email the testing package with instructions.

 Sharing Your Password